justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 “I know.”
 I didn’t, but I couldn’t argue with her.
 “But it’s not just that.”

 I couldn’t say any more.
-My throat was swollen with a great unhappy lump and my tear ducts prickled.
+My throat was swollen with a great lump and I felt prickles of heat behind my eyes.
 I had cried earlier, at the funeral service, but I didn’t want to cry here, surrounded by people.
 I took a deep breath.
 Ashlyn waited.

 “If Mariam was so unhappy — if Life made her so lonely and frustrated and angry — would her life have been better if she had never known about Life?
 Should I have stuck to the zoo and the science museum?”